eDyablo/study-docker-way/course introduction/README.md

 The course consits of ten learning sessions with a homework assignment for each.

-During the learning sessions we will discuss tools and recommended techniques of their usage.
+During the learning sessions we will discuss tools and recommended techniques.

 We will not dive deeply into the theory, instead we will try to focus purely on practical aspects and demonstrations of the tools being studied.
-But don't worry, the accompanying explanations will be enough so that you won't have any questions about what this or that method is used for and why it is used in this particular way and not otherwise.
+But don't worry, the accompanying explanations should be enough so that you might have no questions about what this or that method is used for, and why it is used in this particular way and not otherwise.

 Each session have a set of recommended materials that you can use to get more details about the session topic.

 Of course you will have questions regarding the topics being covered on a session and about homework assignments.
 We will try to answer all your questions during the learning sessions.

 Each learning session is consists of four parts.
 It starts with demonstration part during which we will see how to use tools for a tasks related to the session topic.
 The next part's purpose is for questions regarding the current session topic and questions that you may had after reading the sudying materials for the previous session.
 Then we will discuss issues occured while working on previous homework assignment.
 On the final part we will quickly review the assignment you will have to complete before the next learning session.
-So you'll have a chance to ask questions before they occur when you will be on your own.

 During the demonstration part you may interrupt and ask questions but I encourage you to defer them to the second part if it's possible.